Ad Hoc Arbitration Under Annex VII of the United Nations Convention on the Law of the Sea

 - the International Court of Justice in The Hague, The Netherlands;

 - ad hoc arbitration (in accordance with Annex VII of UNCLOS); or

 - a “special arbitral tribunal” constituted for certain categories of disputes (established under Annex VIII of UNCLOS).

 Pursuant to Article 287(3) of UNCLOS, arbitration under Annex VII is the default means of dispute settlement if a State has not expressed any preference with respect to the means of dispute resolution available under Article 287(1) of UNCLOS (and has not expressed any reservation or optional exceptions pursuant to Article 298 of UNCLOS).
 Likewise, pursuant to Article 287(5) of UNCLOS, if the parties have not accepted the same procedure for the settlement of the dispute, arbitration under Annex VII is the default means of dispute settlement (again subject to same exceptions or reservations pursuant to Article 298).

-Since the 1982 Convention came into force in 1994, seven cases have been arbitrated under Annex VII of UNCLOS.
-The PCA is acting, or has acted, as registry in six of those cases.
-The cases arbitrated under the auspices of the PCA are the following:
+Since the 1982 Convention came into force in 1994, twelve cases have been arbitrated under Annex VII of UNCLOS.
+The PCA is acting, or has acted, as registry in eleven of those cases.
+The cases arbitrated under the auspices of the PCA include the following:

-- Mauritius v.
-United Kingdom, which was instituted in December 2010 and is still pending;
+- The Duzgit Integrity Arbitration (Malta v.
+São Tomé and Príncipe), which was instituted in October 2013 and is still pending;

-- Bangladesh v.
-India, which was instituted in October 2009 and is still pending;
+- Philippines v.
+China, which was instituted in January 2013 and is still pending;

 - Barbados v.
 Trinidad and Tobago, which was instituted in February 2004 and decided by a final award rendered on April 11, 2006;